kenballus/smtp-garden/README.md

 ./sendmsg.py message_file [server|"localhost"] [port|"25"]
 ```
 Notes:
-- If you only specify a server or a port but not both, the script is smart enough to figure out what you meant, and will apply a default for the other value
+- If you only specify a server or a port, but not both, the script is smart enough to figure out what you meant, and will apply a default for the other value
   - `server` defaults to "localhost".
-Just give an IPv4 or name, i.e., `172.18.0.3`.
-Don't expect docker hostnames to be recognized on the host OS unless you have updated your hosts file.
   - `port` defaults to 25.
 As for `server`, just give a number. i.e., `2501`, not `port=2501`
-- sendmsg reads and sends one line at a time from `message_file`
-- Lines are delimited by mandatory newline bytes (which also help human-readability), but these newline bytes are stripped prior to sending.
-- Normally (if not part of your fuzzing protocol), each line should end with a '\r\n' token to signifiy to the SMTP server the end of the SMTP command, otherwise the server may time out on you.
-See example .txt files.
-- Escaped characters within the line of text are interpreted according to Python rules and transmitted.
-So, literal tokens can be sent as-is, with an escaped backslash ('\\\\').
-And, explicit bytes can be sent in hex or octal, such as '\x41' or '\101'.
+- See leading script comments/description for message_file formatting details.
-- Escape parsing uses codecs.escape_decode(), an undocumented Python function, please report any unexpected results.
+- Note: Escape character parsing uses codecs.escape_decode(), an undocumented Python function, please report any unexpected results.